 Key Contributions

-- An exact O(|V|) dynamic-programming algorithm (TreeMaxInfluence) for unconstrained influence maximization, plus a pruning procedure yielding the minimal optimal coordinated-set size.
+• An exact O(|V|) dynamic-programming algorithm (TreeMaxInfluence) for optimal influence maximization, plus a pruning procedure to identify the minimal coordinated-set size.

 Methods